Get 20% Discount today

 Menstrual cups

 Menstrual cups are a sustainable alternative to traditional period products.
 Made from medical-grade silicone, rubber, or latex, these cups are inserted into the vagina and collect rather than absorb menstrual blood.
 One of the biggest advantages of menstrual cups is their long wear time—they can be worn for up to 12 hours before you need to empty and clean them.
-Menstrual cups are reusable and can last one to two years if you take good care of them, making them eco-friendly and cost-effective over time.
+Menstrual cups are reusable and can last one to two years if you take proper care of them, making them eco-friendly and cost-effective over time.
 However, finding the right fit can take some trial and error, and it may take a few cycles to get comfortable with insertion and removal.

 If you have an IUD, there are some early studies that indicate using menstrual cups or discs may contribute to expelling the IUD by accident.
 You can always discuss this with your provider before trying one out to see if they have specific recommendations.